Last Updated on January 22, 2021 by Celeste

 Still blinking our eyes from the bright light, we entered the magical old town.
 Our Monemvasia with kids adventure had started!

-We started our day in Monemvasia with kids with walking through the romantic streets and saw stone buildings with walled gardens and courtyards, pretty churches, impressive towers, and ruins.
-We saw a canon, mysterious corners, narrow cobbled alleys, exotic plants and heart-stopping sea views.
-We fantasized about knights and kings, pirates and princesses.
+We started our day in Monemvasia Greece with kids by walking through the romantic streets.
+Beautiful stone buildings with walled gardens and courtyards, pretty churches, impressive towers, and ruins… The kids loved the canon, the mysterious corners and the narrow cobbled alleys.
+The town is decorated with exotic plants and heart-stopping sea views.
+After our walk, we all fantasized about knights and kings, pirates and princesses.
 Our adventure had started!

-Inside the beautiful castle town, also called ‘the Castro’ are mostly (boutique) hotels; restored medieval buildings with marvellous (but sometimes dangerous!) stone balconies and old walls.
-I visited several of them and met with the owners who all showed great passion for their business and for Monemvasia.
-I checked the rooms and restaurants.
-The following hotels are all beautifully decorated and have family rooms.
+Inside the castle town, or just ‘the Castro’ are mostly boutique hotels; restored medieval buildings with marvellous (but sometimes dangerous!) stone balconies and old walls.
+We visited several of them and met with the owners.

-Hotel Byzantino Very centrally located near the main square.
+Very centrally located near the main square.
 Serving an amazing breakfast in their café with very nice Greek food.
 We also had lovely drinks here in the evening.
-Click here for more information and to book your stay.

-Hotel Likinia Family rooms, connecting rooms and rooms that share their own entrance from outside as pictured below.
-Click here for more information and to book your stay.
+Family rooms, connecting rooms and rooms that share their own entrance from outside as pictured below.

-Guesthouse Kellia is famous for its castle decor and winery and very quietly located on a spacious square very safe for children.
+Kellia is famous for its castle decor and winery and very quietly located on a spacious square very safe for children.
 I loved the lounge for reading and games.
 You can also try their own wines.
-Click here for more information and to book your stay.

-Ardamis guest house.
-The owner, Vasilis Ardamis recommended the following family rooms in Ardamis: 14, 22, 18 and 19.
+The owner of this guest house, Vasilis Ardamis recommended the following family rooms in Ardamis: 14, 22, 18 and 19.
 In one of his suites is an ancient marble well.
-It’s covered by a glass plate and lit inside and you can see the water meters below!
+It’s covered by a glass plate and lit inside, and you can see the water meters below!
 The hotel is located in a quiet alley.
-Click here for more information and to book your stay.

-My family was invited to stay at a private mansion in Pori and we used our car to go to the Castro.
+My family was invited to stay at a private mansion in Pori, outside Monemvasia.
+We drove our car to go to the Castro and back.
 Some days we would leave the car and park at the parking near Gefyra.
 We used the air-conditioned shuttle bus to go up to the entrance (shuttle bus leaves every half hour from morning until midnight).
 On other days, my husband would drop me of with the girls at the entrance and tried to find a parking space nearby.

 Gefyra is the center of a developed tourist area with many hotels and apartments.
 There are budget-friendly options and lots of restaurants, taverns, and tourist services such as pharmacies and shops.
 There is an organized crystal clear pebble beach in the port as well as a fenced playground.
 You can also choose to stay toward the north, at Kakavos beach or Pori beach.
 To the south, the beaches are near the villages of Agia Paraskevi, Agios Stefanos, and Nomia.

-Monemvasia Village is a family-friendly aparthotel with a pool, large open spaces, beautiful gardens, family rooms villa’s and located at only 400 meters away from the sea.
-Click here for more information and to book your stay.
+A family-friendly aparthotel with a pool, large open spaces, beautiful gardens, family rooms villa’s and located at only 400 meters away from the sea.

-Petrino Guest House has triple rooms and is suitable for small families.
+A hotel with triple rooms and is suitable for small families.
 It is situated only metres from the sea and the Castle’s Bridge in Monemvasia in Gefyra, the village opposite the castle.
-Click here for more information and to book your stay.

-Hotel & Studios Xifoupolis are ideal for bigger families.
+Family accommodation ideal for bigger families.
 The complex boasts a large swimming pool with hydro-massage section for adults and a separate smaller one for children.
 All self-catered rooms are equipped with a kitchenette, air-conditioning, and feature a DVD player.
 Monemvasia Castle is 5 kilometres from Xifoupolis Apartments.
-Click here for more information and to book your stay.

 Douka Sea Front Residencies is also a favourite with families.
 4.4 km away from the castle with self-catering apartments, large family rooms and pet-friendly.
 Click here for more information and to book your stay.